Palm Oil Deforestation:

 Because of this, it's estimated that around 50 million tons of palm oil are produced annually, accounting for over 30% of the world’s vegetable oil production.
 In fact, the average US, Canadian, Australia, and UK citizens consumes over 10kg annually!

 But the production of this very useful product comes with a price, as the environmental impacts have become apparent.
 The United Nations Environment Program (UNEP) has declared that oil palm production is a major driver of deforestation and habitat degradation.

 As a result, concerned environmentalists are asking that we boycott unsustainably grown palm oil — and the products that contain it.

 Sharon Smith, campaign manager for the Union of Concerned Scientists (UCS), urges companies to source sustainable, deforestation-free palm oil.
 If enough companies do this, it will eventually transform the entire supply chain, reducing the amount of environmentally destructive palm oil that shows up in our food.

 These simple requirements will pressure oil producers in the major oil palm producing countries to provide a better product.

 Notably, multinational food giants like Kellogg, Hershey, Nestle, and the Delhaize Group, which are some of the largest palm-oil consumers, are already demanding better practices in an industry known for burning forests and violating human rights.

 We will continue to keep an eye on this topic and update you as new developments arise.
 Feeling bummed about all of the unsustainable palm oil you've inadvertently consumed?
-Consider planting a tree with us today!
+Check out our blog post on how to adopt a more sustainable diet and consider planting a tree with us today!